We all know that eating healthy foods is good for us, right?

 This asparagus sushi salad combines the earthy flavour of asparagus with brown rice, carrots, onion, leafy greens, cucumber, nori and avocado.

 This fresh asparagus soup is made creamy and rich with the addition of raw cashews.
-It’s gluten-free and freezer-friendly.
+It’s gluten-free and freezer-friendly, so make some and save it for another day!

 Mushrooms’ anti-cancer effects